mmagnus/rna-tools/features/rna-get-seq-with-uniq.md

 181021

-Imagine that you have a folder with models from hundreds of models from a few simulations.
+Imagine that you have a folder with hundreds of models from a few simulations.
 Now, you want to get preview sequences for one example model from each simulation.
 So instead of running:

     $ rna_pdb_toolsx.py --get_seq *